 I began my career as a Information Architect and naturally transitioned into the role of a Business Analyst over time.
 Despite the fact that my career is now about words (sometimes by the thousand in larger BRDs) I’ve never lost sight of the visual.

-I’m interviewing now and whenever somebody asks about my philosophy or career path I always bring up the same note and that is that I believe in the visual.
+Recently I landed a job at Merces-Benz USA (MBUSA) as a Senior Business Analyst.
+Before that, when I was interviewing, whenever somebody asks about my philosophy or career path I always bring up the same note and that is that I believe in the visual.
 If I hand you two documents about the same process- one containing a screen and a couple of supporting diagrams and the other a 30-page Word doc detailing the entire process you’ll understand more quickly and better with the images.
 That is the power of the visual and that is what UX/UI is all about.

 Now, an answer to the most common question I hear: “Why ‘Red Paint Blog‘”?

 A riddle: “What’s red and smells like blue paint?”